 Book Your Place Via The Course Portal Above

-Low Guiding Ratio of 1 Guide to a Maximum of 2 Guests – To reflect the tough technical and physical nature of this years Spring Ski Summits Programme
+Guiding Ratio of 1 Guide to a Maximum of 4 Guests

 What’s included in the Price?

-- 5 days ski mountaineering with an International Mountain Guide (IFMGA).
+- 6 days ski mountaineering with an International Mountain Guide (IFMGA).
 8 days for the Mont Blanc Extension

 - Return car travel from Chamonix to ski venues during course

 - Loan of crampons, ice axe, harness as required